 A conviction based on evidence obtained through torture is a violation of not only the common law inherited from England and the U.S. Constitution, but also a United Nations treaty.
 (The U.S. is a signatory to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.)

 Generally, the admissibility of statements and other evidence allegedly obtained through torture turns on the question of whether the statement was voluntary; voluntariness is a matter for a judge to determine before trial.
 In certain types of proceedings, however, a judge may admit a statement or the evidence derived from it even if it was involuntary due to torture.
-(For more on this topic, see Miranda and Involuntary Confessions.)
+(For more on this topic, see Miranda and Involuntary Confessions.
+Also see Nolo's pages on Police Misconduct and Police Brutality.)

 Typically, a lawyer whose client may have been tortured into giving statements files a motion to suppress evidence.
 In the motion, the lawyer lays out the facts and law, asserting that the statements and any evidence they led to are inadmissible.